diffusionstudio/core/README.md

 await composition.add(video);  // convenience function for
 await composition.add(text);   // clip -> track -> composition

-// export video using webcodecs at 25 FPS new core.WebcodecsEncoder(composition, { fps: 25 })
+// render video using webcodecs at 25 FPS
-  .export(); // use resolution = 2 to render at 4k
+// use resolution: 2 to render at 4k
+new core.Encoder(composition, { fps: 25 }).render();
 ```

 This may look familiar to some.
 That is because the API is heavily inspired by **Moviepy** and Swift UI.
 It models the structure of popular video editing applications such as Adobe Premiere or CapCut.
 The current state can be visualized as follows: